jldalton/learning/README.md

 learning
 ========

-Exercises from the Learn to Program book
+Exercises from the Learn to Program Ruby book